 However, the one thing that I’ve heard many people say about food in Taiwan is that it’s sometimes quite greasy.
 But while this may be true, there are also lots of other options out there if you’d like to be a bit healthier.

-This one is for all you Mac users.
-Ever wanted to look up a Chinese character quickly and conveniently without disrupting your reading.
-It’s easy to do on your mac with a 3 finger tap and it works offline, system wide!
+Ever wanted to look up a Chinese character quickly and conveniently without disrupting your reading?
+It’s easy to do on your Mac with a 3 finger tap and it works offline, system wide!
+Read more to find out this brilliant tip.
+Continue reading →

 The one thing you’ll continuously hear if you visit Taiwan is how good the food is.
 This is not a lie, and not even some sort of disillusion on the part of a small group of people who just like to eat stinky tofu all day.
 It’s actually true.